 Supporting Outputs - useful solutions from our RDA Working and Interest Groups, but may not be as clearly adoptable by organisations as our RDA Recommendations.
 They have undergone a community review.

 Other Outputs - resources provided by a Working Group or Interest Group and published on the RDA website, but without any level of endorsement.

-The Research Data Alliance holds two Plenaries per year, typically in March and September.
+The Research Data Alliance holds two Plenaries per year, typically in March and September, though these months can change.
 These are working meetings with a mixture of sessions.
 Existing Working and Interest Groups come together in breakout sessions to continue working towards their outlined goals.
 Birds of a Feather (BoF) sessions often give rise to a new IG or WG.
 Some groups also hold joint sessions with other groups to explore synergies, develop or share use cases, or exchange information.
 Furthermore, there are plenary sessions where the full community comes together to hear keynotes, and updates on WG recommendations and adoptions.
 Poster sessions allow members and groups to share their research and progress reports.
 There are also networking events and other opportunities to meet in small groups to collaborate and plan future work.
 Programmes, presentations and recordings from past plenaries show the typical RDA Plenary structure.

 RDA is supported by several advisory and administrative groups.

 The RDA Council is responsible for the overall oversight, success, strategy, and sustainability of the RDA.
 It maintains the vision of the RDA, ensuring the guiding principles of the organisation are maintained, and formally endorses RDA Working and Interest Groups and RDA Recommendations.
 The RDA Council has set up several subcommittees whose aim is to support Council in dealing with various important issues.
 At each odd-numbered plenary (usually held in March / April), 3 Council members will step down and new Council members can be elected.